-11.2 - Anatomy & Physiology of the Lymphatic System

-The lymphatic vessels begin as open-ended capillaries, which feed into larger and larger lymphatic vessels, and eventually empty into the bloodstream.
+An interactive or media element has been excluded from this version of the text.
+You can view it online here: https://ecampusontario.pressbooks.pub/medicalterminology/?p=1563 Anatomy and Physiology of the Lymphatic System The lymphatic vessels begin as open-ended capillaries, which feed into larger and larger lymphatic vessels, and eventually empty into the bloodstream.
 Along the way, the lymph travels through the lymph nodes, which are commonly found near the groin, armpits, neck, chest, and abdomen.
-Humans have about 500-600 lymph nodes throughout the body (see Figure 11.1).
+Humans have about 500-600 lymph nodes throughout the body (see Figure 14.1).
 Several organs and tissues that participate in immunity are also part of the lymphatic system.

-Figure 11.1 Anatomy of the Lymphatic System.
+Figure 14.1 Anatomy of the Lymphatic System.
 Lymphatic vessels in the arms and legs convey lymph to the larger lymphatic vessels in the torso.
-From Betts et al., 2013.
+From Betts, et al., 2013.
 Licensed under CC BY 4.0.
-[Fig. 11.1 Image description.]

-Lymphatic Capillaries

-An important function of the lymphatic system is to return the fluid (lymph) to the blood.
+[Image description.]
+Lymphatic Capillaries An important function of the lymphatic system is to return the fluid (lymph) to the blood.
 Lymph may be thought of as recycled blood plasma.
 Blood pressure causes leakage of fluid from the blood capillaries, resulting in the accumulation of fluid in the interstitial space.
 In humans, 20 liters of plasma is released into the interstitial space of the tissues each day due to capillary leakage.
 The blood vessels reabsorb 17 liters of this interstitial fluid, leaving three litres in the tissues for the lymphatic system to transport back to the circulation.
 If the lymphatic system is damaged in some way, such as by being blocked by cancer cells or destroyed by injury, interstitial fluid accumulates in the tissue spaces, causing a condition called lymphedema.
+Lymphatic capillaries, also called the terminal lymphatics, are vessels where interstitial fluid enters the lymphatic system to become lymph.
+Located in almost every tissue in the body, these vessels are interlaced among the arterioles and venules of the circulatory system in the soft connective tissues of the body.
+See Figure 14.2.
+Exceptions are the central nervous system, bone marrow, bones, teeth, and the cornea of the eye, which do not contain lymph vessels.
+Did you know?

 Lymphatic vessels and blood vessels are similar in structure and function.
-Lymph is not actively pumped by the heart, but is forced through the vessels by the movements of the body muscles (Betts, et al., 2013).
+Lymph is not actively pumped by the heart, but is forced through the vessels by the movements of the body muscles.
+(Betts, et al., 2013).